 In light of the outbreak of the novel coronavirus (COVID-19), we are taking extra precautions to

 ensure that our patients remain safe and healthy during visits to our office.
 We also want to

 keep our staff and providers healthy, so that we can continue to care for our patients.

 If you or a household member (spouse, child, live-in relative, etc) is experiencing fever, or other

-cold/flu-like symptoms, if you have been exposed to someone with these symptoms, please do NOT come to the office.
+cold/flu-like symptoms, or if you or a household member has had a positive COVID 19 test, please do NOT come to the office.
 Instead, please call us and we can guide you through recommendations and rescheduling.

 For those patients who will be coming into the office, please read the following:

 Please wear a mask when you come in for any appointment, especially ultrasound appointments.
 We do not have enough to give out, so please wear one from home.